 How Long To Leave Plaster Before Painting?

 A word of advice: prepare your walls very carefully before plastering.
 Make sure that you have removed all old wallpaper and flaking paint before beginning to apply the fresh plaster.
-This helps the new plaster, which is very heavy, to adhere to the surface and bond effectively, according to VDL Construction, a seasoned building company in London.
+This helps the new plaster, which is very heavy, to adhere to the surface and bond effectively.

 There are many reasons why this question is not so simple to answer.
 It depends on many factors such as: